Some time back I gave

 themselves.
 The godly person is not

-going to experience the loss of love of a loving wife and children because of
+going to experience the loss of the love of a loving wife and children because of

 his cheating on his wife.
 He is not